-The WVC Computer Technology Center computer labs feature up-to-date equipment that is configured to allow students to perform a variety of programming and networking exercises such as configuring a domain controller, network security, routing or setting up a Web server.
+The WVC Computer Technology Center is located in Sexton Hall.
+The computer labs feature up-to-date equipment that is configured to allow students to perform a variety of programming and networking exercises such as configuring a domain controller, network security, routing or setting up a Web server.

 Core program courses may have prerequisite requirements.
 English and mathematics courses require qualifying placement score or acceptable preparatory coursework on those subjects.
 See course description for details.

-For more information about graduation rates, the median debt of students who completed the program and other important information, visit www.wvc.edu/ computertech.
+For more information about graduation rates, the median debt of students who completed the program and other important information, visit www.wvc.edu/computertech.

-Suggested Course Sequence: Associate of Technical Science Degree in Computer Technology - Network Administration Offered on the Wenatchee campus
+Suggested Course Sequence: Associate of Technical Science Degree in Computer Technology - Network Administration

+Offered on the Wenatchee campus